What is Biodiversity?

-The first report is due to be published by 1 January 2015 covering the period 2011-2014.
-The second report covering 2015-17 is to be published by 1 January 2018.
+The first report was published in January 2015 covering the period 2011-2014.
+The second report covering 2015-17 was published in 1 January 2018.
 Local Authorities have a key role in delivering biodiversity such as through their land management and operational activities, as local Planning Authority, Flood Management authority and through partnership working including through the Community Plan.

 The biodiversity duty delivery report highlights the actions that we have been carrying out to meet our duty.